MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-add-link-to-record.md

 Attachments, links, and notes stay attached as the card or document is processed into other states, such as from an ongoing sales order to a posted sales invoice.
 However, none of the attachment types are output from the system, for example, when printing or when saving to a file.

 > [!NOTE]
-> When you partially ship and invoice a sales order or purchase order, the attachment will only be attached to the final invoice of that order.
-Likewise, when you invoice using the Deferrals feature, the attachment is only attached to the G/L entries for the document but not for the deferral entries.
+> When you partially ship and invoice a sales or purchase order, the attachment will only be attached to the final invoice of the order.
+Similarly, when you invoice using the Deferrals feature, the attachment is attached to the G/L entries for the document but not for the deferral entries.
+>
+> If you delete an order before it is invoiced, the attachment is also removed.
+When you invoice purchase orders using the Get Receipt Lines action from a purchase invoice, the attachment on the purchase orders is not added to the purchase invoice.

 ## <a name="to-attach-a-file-to-a-purchase-invoice"></a>To attach a file to a purchase invoice
 You can attach any type of file, containing text, image, or video, to a card or document.
 This is useful, for example, when you want to store a vendor's invoice as a PDF file on the related purchase invoice in [!INCLUDE[prod_short](includes/prod_short.md)].